 The increase in cyber crimes is front and center for most boards, and the need for cutting-edge cybersecurity measures is clear.
 In addition to understanding and mitigating any potential cyber threats to the company from outside forces, the board must also ensure that lax protocols or careless members don’t make the board itself a liability.
 All board-related information should be housed in a secure board portal software so that board documents aren't scattered across multiple unsafe locations.

 Keeping Up with the Pace of Change in Board Management

 Historically, the board’s role has been to provide oversight and guidance to the company, but now it‘s becoming clear that they need to provide more strategic input on top of their traditional oversight.
 The board's traditional role has been to ensure that the company has a clear direction and that it meets its goals.
 Boards have been (and continue to be) responsible for overseeing the company's performance, ensuring that it is meeting its objectives, and making sure that there are no conflicts of interest in the decision-making process.

-As corporate governance evolves, board of directors are slowly moving towards stakeholder governance, including increasing transparency and oversight, encouraging diversity, embracing technology, and boosting security.
+As corporate governance evolves, the board of directors is slowly moving towards stakeholder governance, including increasing transparency and oversight, encouraging diversity, embracing technology, and boosting security.
 Future-looking boards must be nimble and understand that board management technology is the foundation for the way boards do business in the short and long term.